moheebprojects/Premier-League-Analysis-using-FIFA-2023-Data/README.md

     EDA and Data Visualisation of the SQL Query Results:

-In this part of the code of the EDA, a comprehensive analysis of 7 Premier League teams is carried out against FIFA 2023 player data.
+In the data_visualisations file, a comprehensive analysis of 7 Premier League teams is carried out against FIFA 2023 player data.
 This includes player ratings, abilities, positions and other attributes and uses various data visualisation to present findings.

 1)	Team Names and Average Ratings Lists: